 A deployed theater army command of one two-corps field army and other theater army units, especially with families in place, is an enterprise far beyond what many consider as a “military” operation.
 Leadership worthy of reflection operates in many of the pockets of activity not traditionally thought of as areas where leadership’s practice occurs or is of importance.
 The following vignette alters that misconception.
 In this instance, leadership functioned and functioned very well in an operation that ultimately touched a major part of the military and civilian community in the theater command’s area.

 Article by Tom Rozman

 The stacks of rising bread dough were a present from the night baker.
 The day’s batch of some 30 wheeled racks eight levels high had been rising for awhile and would soon be ready to wheel into the oven room.
-Most of the day’s work would be long loaves of white bread.
-Some batches of rye bread, cookies and certain pastries would be worked into the schedule but again most of the work this day would be long loaves of white bread.
+Most of the day’s work would be baking long loaves of white bread.
+Some batches of rye bread, cookies and certain pastries would be worked into the schedule, but again, most of the work this day would be long loaves of white bread.

 The building was a pre-world war two German Army facility, pretty much being used as it had been under German management with necessary changes in equipment and management.
 The product of the bakery on packaging would be distributed over a wide area of the U. S. Zone mostly in Southern West Germany.

 The morning crew assembling was a team of five who would, from just after sunrise until early afternoon, systematically wheel the racks of uncooked dough after it had risen into the oven room, then load the bread pans onto the huge conveyer oven racks.
 After the bread was baked for the prescribed amount of time, the team removed the pans from the ovens back onto the empty racks then wheeling the racks to the cooling room where another team would move them to a packaging facility.